 If you have any left to put away then put them in an airtight container or ziploc bag.
 They should last 3-4 days.
 Just don’t put them in the fridge or it will dry them out and make them stale.
 You can also read this article on more about bread storage.

-Soft and Fluffy Brioche Buns Made with Fresh Milled Flour
+Brioche Hamburger Buns Made with Fresh Milled Flour (Soft & Fluffy)

 Ingredients